-Ever since the early 1970s, sniffing experience has been slightly more common among boys than girls in the ninth year of school.
-In 2005, however, slightly more girls than boys claim to have experience of sniffing.
+Even though the situation was the opposite in 2005, ever since the early 1970s sniffing experience has normally been slightly more common among boys than among girls.
 About 2 per cent of pupils say that they are still sniffers at the time of the survey.

-While regional differences are commonly found in the prevalence of various drugs, for sniffing there does not seem to be any notable disparity between major cities and less densely populated areas.
-To judge from the questionnaire surveys available, sniffing experience - at least nowadays - seems to be rather evenly spread across Sweden.
+Regional differences are commonly found in the prevalence of individual drugs.
+For sniffing, however, the questionnaire surveys available do not seem to indicate any notable differences between major cities and less densely populated areas.
+Sniffing experience - at least nowadays - thus seems to be rather evenly spread across Sweden.

-Those who have sniffed also have rather extensive experience of other drugs and higher alcohol consumption than those who have never sniffed.
+Those who have sniffed also claim to have rather extensive experience of other drugs and higher alcohol consumption than those who have never sniffed.
 Among school pupils, those who have tried sniffing are more likely to report playing truant and not liking school.
 Among older young people, those with sniffing experience have a lower educational level and are more likely to lack a job or other occupation than those without such experience.